Area/surface measurement tool

-The size of the surface is displayed in millimetres or ,if no pixel size could be determined, in square pixels.
-If this is the case, use the calibration tool to convert to millimetre square.
+The size of the surface is displayed in millimeters or, if no pixel size could be determined, in square pixels.
+If this is the case, use the calibration tool to convert to millimeter square.

 Correct any drawing errors by pressing BackSpace on your keyboard to erase your drawn points one-by-one.
 Press escape to cancel the entire area measurement.
 These functions are possible while still drawing.

 Delete a completed area measurement by moving your mouse pointer over the number displaying the millimeters square or pixels.
 The area line will be highlighted with a dashed line, now double click to delete it.

 This only works if the area tool is active and set to the mouse button you're double clicking.

 All area measurements can be deleted by pressing 'Delete all measurements' in the toolbar.
 This will delete all distance and angle measurements too.
 Delete only the area measurement via the menu, 'Tools' and 'Delete areas'.

 The maximum and minimum diameters of the area are calculated when the drawing is completed.
 The diameters are calculated from the weighted center of the area and will be displayed in millimeters or, if no pixel size can be determined, in pixels.
 Go to the Area tool settings to change the diameter display settings.

 You can change the line thickness or the color of the line after you have finished drawing.
 Make sure the area tool is active (assigned to a mouse button) and move the mouse over the number displaying the